 There are a number of opportunities available to tenants and leaseholders to have a say in the way their homes and estates are managed.
 You can become a member of the Tenants' and Leaseholders' Forum or you could provide regular feedback about standards of cleaning or grounds maintenance by becoming an estate monitor or block captain.
-You can also attend estate inspections with your Area Housing Estates Officer.
+You can also attend estate inspections with your Neighbourhood Officer.
 To find out more please click on the links below:

 The Tenants' and Leaseholders Forum provides tenants and leaseholders with an ideal opportunity to meet with other tenants and leaseholders and to let us know about issues in the area where you live.
 Meetings also give you a chance to give us feedback on the services that we provide and to influence decisions made about your homes and communities.
 You can also find out what is happening nationally in the housing sector.

-Tenants and leaseholders who attend meetings are entitled to claim travelling expenses and resonable carer costs.
+Tenants and leaseholders who attend meetings are entitled to claim travelling expenses and reasonable carer costs.
 If you would like more information, please contact Jennie Larkin our Tenant Involvement Officer on 01329 824463 or email firstname.lastname@example.org.

 Estate monitors and block captains are volunteer tenants and leaseholders who monitor housing estate services such as cleaning, grass cutting and litter picking.
 They are provided with information about what work should be done and how often they report back to us whether the service is good or whether improvements are needed.
 Any issues raised are taken up with the contractor and this helps improve the delivery of service.

+Each training event lasts a day and covers a range of subjects.
 Up to 10 tenants/leaseholders can attend from each organisation and the day provides an excellent opportunity to talk to other tenants and leaseholders.

 Our newsletter is sent out twice a year to all tenants and leaseholders and is produced by a team of tenants and officers.
 If you have any suggestions about what should be included in the newsletter, please contact our Tenant Involvement Officer on 01329 824463 or email email@example.com.
-Or the Leasehold Management Officer on 01329 824499 or email firstname.lastname@example.org
+Alternatively, contact the Leasehold Management Officer on 01329 824499 or email firstname.lastname@example.org.